College students now have a greater opportunity to save money by comparing prices online before purchasing their textbooks.

 Aside from waiting to purchase books, Cullen warns students to be cautious about where they purchase their books from.

-According to Cullen, a downside to the new law is that purchasing books online could make it difficult to return them and the student can never be sure what condition their books will be in when they purchase them.
+According to Cullen, a downside to the new law is that purchasing books online could make it difficult to return and the student can never be sure what condition their books will be in when they purchase them.

 Despite Cullen’s warnings about purchasing books online, students will most likely purchase their books from wherever they can get them the cheapest.